-Prior to visiting a physician, however, the Skin Center & Total Health Spa at the McCollough Institute can take a sample of the patient's blood, following, which additional laboratory testing can determine if deficiencies exist.
+Prior to visiting a physician, however, McCollough Plastic Surgery can take a sample of the patient's blood, following, which additional laboratory testing can determine if deficiencies exist.

-A trained skin care specialist, working with a physician, can help restore your skin to a more youthful level through rejuvenating therapy and can recommend treatments designed to keep your skin looking healthier.
-In addition, quality products, such as those offered at the Skin Center & Total Health Spa at the McCollough Institute, can lubricate and protect the skin from harmful environmental factors.
+A trained skin care specialist, working

+with a physician, can help restore your skin to a more youthful level through rejuvenating therapy and can recommend treatments designed to keep your skin looking healthier.
+In addition, quality products can lubricate and protect the skin from harmful environmental factors.